 DJs spinning the latest music mixes at larger-than-life volumes above throngs of patrons are a dime a dozen in the Valley of the Sun.
 So, it begs the question: where’s the best place to catch live music?
 A spot to lounge with a friend or two, chat without losing your voice, and sip and savor the local flavors—as well as the local sounds.
 In this list of live music lounges in Scottsdale, there’s something for everyone.
 Admission is almost always free, and the music showcases it all: jazz, blues, American folk, bluegrass, popular covers, hip hop, and more.
 So arrive on the early side, find a cozy corner, and make a night of it.

 Named for the artistic tapestry of the Sonoran Desert, Weft & Warp Art Bar + Kitchen combines fine cuisine with a creative spark.
 Enjoy live music ranging from upbeat reggae to your favorite cover songs while lounging on the couches on their patio next to a firepit with a one-of-a-kind view of Camelback Mountain.
-Sip on a handcrafted cocktail or fine wine every Thursday-Saturday evening from 5 p.m. to 8 p.m. while listening to relaxing tunes.
+Sip on a handcrafted cocktail or fine wine every Wednesday-Sunday evenings from 6 p.m. to 9 p.m. while listening to relaxing tunes.

 Walk through the Omni Scottsdale’s large courtyard to find the candlelit Mbar lounge, where live bands, including popular jazz and indie rock, play on Thursday, Friday and Saturday evenings from 6 p.m. to 11:30 p.m., and on Sunday mornings from 9 a.m. to noon.
 Lounge in the large seating area and enjoy the fire pits, smoky mesquite fare from the kitchen (menu favorites include smoked salmon and calamari), and a full-service bar while chatting and enjoying the music.